 Support staff includes the school secretary, teacher paraprofessionals who assist in the classrooms and supervise the cafeteria and playground, a lunch coordinator and one custodian.

-The school has a part-time nurse who visits to conduct vision and hearing screenings and address other medical questions or concerns.
+The school has a full-time nurse who conducts vision and hearing screenings and addresses other medical questions or concerns.

 PROGRAM OF STUDY